By Tech Powered Dad | May 3, 2011

 I’m kind of obsessive about checking my analytics report to see what people are searching for.
 Lately, I’ve noticed the search coming from time to time “how to upgrade ti-nspire to ti-nspire cas.”
 This one makes me chuckle a bit (sorry if you arrived here on that search phrase and I’m chuckling at your expense).

 I would never put anything past the resourceful hackers/programmers at sites like ticalc.org an Ominmaga.
 That said, I have to believe Texas Instrument has done everything to make it somewhere between impractical and impossible to transfer the TI-Nspire CAS OS onto the TI-Nspire (non-CAS).
 If it was feasible and practice became widespread, it would force the people of ACT, and other tests that ban CAS calculators, to reconsider whether the TI-Nspire should be allowed on their exams.

 So, unfortunately, there’s no way to put the TI-Nspire CAS operating system onto the TI-Nspire.
 It’s not a total loss.
 If you purchased a TI-Nspire and realized what you actually need is the CAS version, you’re best option is to sell the TI-Nspire and buy a new TI-Nspire CAS.
-As I mentioned on another recent post, it’s really easy to sell graphing calculators on Cash-4-Calcs.
-If you used up a chunk of change on the Nspire and need to get a good deal on the Nspire CAS, you can find one really cheap on Ebay.
+As I mentioned on another recent post, it’s really easy to sell graphing calculators on eBay.
+If you used up a chunk of change on the Nspire and need to get a good deal on the Nspire CAS, you can pick up a TI-Nspire CX CAS on Amazon .